-Objectives: Osteoporosis is one of the big health problems and it is also the most prevalent debilitating metabolic disorder among women.
-Pender's model is a conceptual framework which describes wide range of health behaviors, was selected to assess the behavioral changes in this study.
+Objectives: Osteoporosis is one of the major problems of the healthcare system and is a common debilitating metabolic disease among women.
+Pender?s health promotion model which is a conceptual framework and describes a wide range of health behavior was selected to assess the behavioral changes in this study.

-Conclusion: It can be assumed that teaching preventive behaviors of osteoporosis through Pender's health promotion model was effective.
+Conclusions: It can be assumed that teaching preventive behaviors of osteoporosis through Pender?s health promotion model was effective.
 Considering the findings, it is obvious that continuing this program can maintain and consolidate the changes which have been made in behaviors.

 Cite By, Google Scholar